patschreiber/satchel/README.md

 ###### Arguments

-`width`: How many squares wide the grid will be.
+- `width` How many squares wide the grid will be.
-`height`: How many squares tall the grid will be.
+- `height` How many squares tall the grid will be.
-`initialGridBlankVal`: The initial value that will be filled into the grid squares.
+- `initialGridBlankVal` The initial value that will be filled into the grid squares.
 It can be any type.

-Examples
+###### Examples

 ```js